 This MSR Pocket Rocket Deluxe review will help you get to grips with this new and improved backpacking stove.
 Everything I have learned about this epic backpacking stove is immortalized in the following paragraphs…

-Below, I cover the most important aspects of the Pocket Rocket Deluxe including key features, burn time, weight, how to use the Pocket Rocket Deluxe, competitor comparison, backpacking stove safety tips, and much more.
+Below, I cover the most important aspects of the Pocket Rocket Deluxe including key features, burn time, weight, how to use the Pocket Rocket Deluxe, backpacking stove safety tips, and much more.
 We’ll even look at important comparisons such as the Pocket Rocket 2 vs Deluxe as well as Pocket Rocket vs Jetboil, so you’re fully informed about your choice.

 For lack of a better phrase…Let’s get cookin’ and check out this Pocket Rocket Deluxe stove kit.

 Quick Answer: Why the MSR Pocket Rocket Deluxe Should Be on Your Radar